Arts & Humanities

 A research degree will give you the subject matter expertise and transferable skills necessary for a wide range of senior roles in research and academia, as well as in business, industry and the cultural and creative sectors.

 A PhD is awarded to students who produce a substantial piece of original research that makes a contribution to research in the field.
-This can take the form of a thesis (60,000-80,000 words) or by project (a body of work and thesis 25,000-40,000 words).
-If you’re a PhD candidate you’ll normally registered for three years full-time, with submission within four years, or four to seven years part-time.
+This can take the form of a thesis (60,000–80,000 words) or by project (a body of work and thesis 25,000–40,000 words).
+If you’re a PhD candidate you’ll normally register for three years full-time, with submission within four years, or six to seven years part-time.
 You must remain registered and pay an appropriate fee until submission.

 Our postgraduate community